Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 - Add a white Ailkin USB power adapter and some velcro tape to the assembly and plug it in.
 	- The blue LED is easily visible when motion is detected.
 - Software for the PIR sensor is at https://github.com/Bobbo117/Cellular-IoT-Monitor/blob/main/src/AmbientAP/AmbientAP.ino .
-	-  Use ID 4,5,and 6 for 3 PIR sensors
 	-  Enable HA so that it will communicate with home assistant.
+	-  Use ID 4 (kitchen), 5 (bathroom), and 6 (bathroom2) for up to three PIR sensors.
+   	-  These IDs will send the topics kithcen/pir, bathroom/pir, and bathroom2/pir respectively.

 ![PIR_Disassembled](media/PIRDissassembly.jpg)

 ![PIR_Assembled](media/PIR_Motion_Detector.jpg)